GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 Congrats on making it through all of the steps!
 By now, you should:

-- have a general idea of how states will interact with the NAC
+- have a general idea of how states will interact with the Piipan
 - know what each subsystem is responsible for
 - have a general idea of where to look to find more information
-- understand the broad strokes of how the infrastructure underlying the NAC is managed and how applications are deployed
+- understand the broad strokes of how the infrastructure underlying the Piipan is managed and how applications are deployed

 ## Further Reading